aichemy-hub/docs/blog/nmr-facility.rst

 mass spectrometry facility and collect a mass spectrum.
 The facilities provide me with the machines and training to use the machines, and will give me the output data of these machines.
-When it comes to publishing my results I have to ensure I kept all my data in a safe place, correctly labelled and in a format that can be read by other people (though often not without substantial effort on their part).
+When it comes to publishing my results I have to ensure I kept all my data in a safe place, correctly labelled, and in a format that can be read by other people (though often not without substantial effort on their part).